In this article, you will learn:

 Using QoQ with Dates

-- If you create a query object with the QueryNew function and populate a column with date constants, ColdFusion stores the dates as a string inside the query object until a Query of Queries is applied to the query object.
+- Suppose you create a query object with the QueryNew function and populate a column with date constants.
+In that case, ColdFusion stores the dates as a string inside the query object until a Query of Queries is applied to the query object.
 When ColdFusion applies a Query of Queries to the query object, it converts the string representations into date objects.

 ACF vs Lucee QoQ

 ACF and Lucee QoQ are very similar, but there are several differences due to the SQL engines used in each CFML engine.
-These differences present themselves more so in difficult SQL statements–such as grouping functions.
-A simple rewrite of the SQL code should absolve most complications with Lucee QoQ.
+These differences are more apparent in complex SQL statements, such as grouping functions.
+A simple rewrite of the SQL code should solve most of the complications with Lucee QoQ.

 Summary?

-ColdFusion’s Query of Queries is a wonderful tool that makes your CF lives a whole heck of a lot more convenient.
+ColdFusion Query of Queries is an excellent tool that makes your CF life a whole lot more convenient.
 It streamlines your processes and creates elegant output that you and your company can easily use.

 When have you found query of queries to be most helpful?
 What practical applications do you use it for?

 Let us know in the comments below.
-And… If what you like what you read, you can always follow us on Twitter @CFTeraTech and make sure you don’t miss an update.
+Iff you like what you read, you can always follow us on Twitter @CFTeraTech to ensure you don’t miss an update.

 Cheers!